TekilaOni/Test-Kosmos-01/README.md

 2.- After this execute the db-migration project

+Before this step please wait at least 5 minutes in order to let the docker image of the database get ready

 3.- After the db-migration project is executed (when is running) execute the main project "consultorio"